opsfolio/docs.opsfolio.com/src/content/docs/surveilr/reference/cli/commands.md

 ## `surveilr ingest imap`

-Ingest content from email boxes
+Ingest content from email boxes.
+**Note**: When multiple filters (to, cc, bcc, subject, sent_on and status flags) are specified, the result is the intersection of all the messages that match those filters.
+Or, in other words, only messages that match all the filters

 **Usage:** `surveilr ingest imap [OPTIONS] [COMMAND]`